 Our research examines those factors that influence and improve children’s early spatial language learning, including cognitive factors (i.e., the role of children’s underlying conceptual knowledge and the role of analogical similarity), biological factors (i.e., the role of sex differences), and environmental factors (i.e., the role of family socioeconomic status and parental language input).
 An understanding of these factors is not only critical to developing a comprehensive theory of word learning, but also informs us of the ways in which we can improve children’s spatial language and spatial cognition.
 Fostering growth in children’s spatial language and spatial cognition is important as research shows that those who perform well on spatial tasks are more likely to major in and choose careers in disciplines related to Science, Technology, Engineering or Mathematics (STEM disciplines).

 When do infants have the knowledge needed to learn a spatial term?
 How do they acquire this knowledge?
 Our research begins to address this question by focusing on what children need to know before they can produce their first spatial terms such as “over,” “around,” “climb,” and “jump.”
 To acquire a spatial lexicon, infants must be able to notice the events that spatial words label.
-We use state-of-the-art technology, eyetracking, to examine what infants know about their spatial world.
+We use state-of-the-art technology, eyetracking, to examine what infants and children know about their spatial world.

 When do children acquire their first spatial words?
 What factors affect the development of the spatial vocabulary?